strongloop/strongloop.com2/_posts/2020-04-15-loopback-q1-overview.md

 ![Shopping example web site](https://raw.githubusercontent.com/strongloop/loopback4-example-shopping/master/shoppy.png)

-## Refreshed Look for LoopBack Documentation
+## Refreshed Look for LoopBack Web Site

 Last but not least, if you haven't noticed already, [our documentation site](https://loopback.io/doc/en/lb4/) has a refreshed look.
 Don't forget to check it out!

 ![LoopBack documentation site](../blog-assets/2020/03/new-docs-site.png)

+With increasing number of user testimonials, we created a [separate page]((https://loopback.io/what-our-users-say.html)) for it.
+[Let us know](https://github.com/strongloop/loopback-next/issues/3047) if you would like to tell us about your LoopBack usage!

 ## Previous Milestone Blogs